developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/samples/index.md

 -----

 ## Accessing the Code
 To view or use the source code contained in a sample app, simply view it through a desktop browser and expose and/or save its source code using the steps below.
-Alternatively, [download EB_SampleApps.zip](../../../samples/EB_SampleApps.zip), which includes all sample apps shown here plus the JavaScript API modules required to make them work.
+Alternatively, [download EB_SampleApps.zip](../../../samples/EB_SampleApps.zip), which includes all sample apps shown here, a web page with links to each and the JavaScript API modules required to make them work.

 **To view the source code of an individual sample app**: